microsoft/typespec/packages/website/src/docs/extending-cadl/emitters-basics.md

 ## $onEmit

-A Cadl emitter exports a function named `$onEmit`.
+A Cadl emitter exports a function named `$onEmit` from its main entrypoint.
 It receives two arguments:

 - _program_: The current `Program` instance being compiled
 - _options_: Custom configuration options selected for this emitter